-- severity of the disease under investigation; - size of the patient population and process for identifying patients; - design of the trial protocol; - availability and efficacy of approved medications for the disease under investigation; - availability of genetic testing for potential patients; - ability to obtain and maintain patient informed consent; - risk that enrolled patients will drop out before completion of the trial; - eligibility and exclusion criteria for the trial in question; - perceived risks and benefits of the product candidate under trial; - perceived risks and benefits of genome editing as a therapeutic approach; - efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; - ability to monitor patients adequately during and after treatment; - the ongoing COVID-19 pandemic; and - proximity and availability of clinical trial sites for prospective patients.
+- severity of the disease under investigation; - size of the patient population and process for identifying patients; - design of the trial protocol; - availability and efficacy of approved medications for the disease under investigation; - availability of genetic testing for potential patients; - ability to obtain and maintain patient informed consent; - risk that enrolled patients will drop out before completion of the trial; - eligibility and exclusion criteria for the trial in question; - perceived risks and benefits of the product candidate under trial; - perceived risks and benefits of genome editing as a therapeutic approach; - efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; - · ability to monitor patients adequately during and after treatment; and - proximity and availability of clinical trial sites for prospective patients.

 The eligibility criteria of our clinical trials further limits the pool of available trial participants.
 Additionally, the process of finding and diagnosing patients may prove costly.
-The COVID-19 pandemic, including related restrictions imposed by regulatory authorities and constraints on healthcare provider capacity, has previously impacted and may in the future impact our ability to timely enroll trial participants and conduct our studies.
+Future pandemics or other global health crises may impact our ability to timely enroll trial participants and conduct our studies, as the COVID-19 pandemic did.